 In the General Assembly every country has the right to give an opening speech.
 In this speech you should shortly explain your country's policy (especially with regard to the conference topic and the topics which will be debated).
-As in OLMUN 2018 the deliberation of an opening speech is optional.
+At OLMUN 2019 the deliberation of an opening speech is optional.